GCPS by the Numbers

 Excellent Employees

-• Gwinnett staff members are leaders in their profession, earning U.S., state, and metro recognition for innovative teaching, learning impact, media services, school nutrition, STEM, and instruction in math and science, foreign language, fine arts, business, marketing, and computer science.
+- Leaders in their profession, earning U.S., state, and metro recognition for innovative teaching, learning impact, counseling, culinary arts, media services, school nutrition, STEM, and instruction in math and science, foreign language, Greek/Latin language, fine arts, business, marketing, and computer science

-• State and national kudos for recruitment and retention practices, counseling, bus safety, procurement practices, financial reporting, student data security, and communications
+- State and national recognition for recruitment and retention practices, counseling, bus safety, purchasing and procurement practices, financial reporting, and communications